 Stanley Tucci has always sported the classic black frame.
 Below we take a look at some of his looks over the years and our recommendations of how to match them.

-This variation is a little taller and squarer in style compared to the previous design.
+These glasses, worn by Tucci, are a little taller and squarer in style compared to the previous frame shape.
 This would be better suited to a varifocal lens.
 Allowing for a good field of vision for: distance, intermediate and near powers.
 This style is quite a bit thinner than his usual thick rimmed style.
-But if you prefer something a little more subtle then try our Lite 002 in Onyx Black.
+But if you prefer something a little more subtle then try the Linea A Graphite Grey glasses frame.

 This style worn by Tucci is a slimmed down Moscot Lemtosh style.
 With a classic keyhole bridge detail, again with minimal rivet detailing for the pin hinges.
 As always solid, polished black frame, this softly square frame shape suits many face shapes and could be the one for you.
 Why not check out our new C-model in classic black or a warm havana?